yt-project/yt/doc/source/developing/creating_frontend.rst

 have a display name of ``r"\rho"``.
 Omitting the ``"display_name"`` will result in using a capitalized version of the ``"name"``.

-.. _bfields:
+.. _bfields_frontend:

-Special Handling for Magnetic Fields
+Creating Aliases for Magnetic Fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Setting up access to the magnetic fields in your dataset requires special